yjmalulu/Module_1_Challenge/README.md

 Coinbase ecosystem combines retail customers, institutions, and other partners (like merchants and developers).The tech platform focuses on cybersecurity, compliance, and expansion of Blockchain protocols over time.
 ![Coinbase Product Portfolio overview](images/business5b1.jpg)

+Coinbase's user base has seen rapid growth since its founding.
 Here are some core user statistics of Coinbase:
 1. Coinbase Global Inc. had 56 million verified users in August 2023 and could reach 150 million verified users before the end of 2023.
 2. Every month, about 6.1 million users at Coinbase execute at least one transaction.
 3. The crypto exchange has a total valuation of $18 billion in 2022.